jpverkamp/blog/content/programming/runelang/5 - Evaluation.md

 ## The environment

-The goal of the environment is to properly handle {{<wikipedia "lexical scope">}}.
+The goal of the environment is to properly handle [[wiki:lexical scope]]().
 If we have code like this:

 ```text
 define test(x) {